 When traveling in Ecuador money exchange is pretty simple, especially if you're carrying US dollars.
 Since 2000, Ecuador currency is the US dollar.
 For other currencies, exchange offices are available; but it may be more convenient to get a hold of US dollars before your trip.

 ATMs are the easiest and most convenient way to get money.
 They are located throughout the country.
 Master Card, Visa, Cirrus and Plus are the most widely accepted cards.
-Very few ATMs in Ecuador have a fee, but your bank at home will probably charge you a international transaction fee (usually a few dollars).
+More ATMs in Ecuador are charging a fee, but I'm still able to get money out at the Banco de Pichincha ATM with out a fee on the Ecuador end.
+Your bank at home will probably charge you a international transaction fee (usually a few dollars).

 One caution about ATMs: Be careful when using the ATM alone or at night.

 Need cash and quick?
 There are quite a few different companies that can quickly transfer money from a family member or friend.
 Some of the most popular are Money Gram and Western Union.
 You can find locations throughout Ecuador and most Ecuadorian banks are affiliated with one of these companies.